Health in Japan: Suicide problem

-Japan's suicide rate is high compared to the U.S. According to the systematic review Law in Everyday Japan : Sex, Sumo, Suicide, and Statutes, suicide rates have been at an elevated rate in Japan for 12 decades.
+Japan's suicide rate is high compared to the U.S. According to Mark D. West's systematic review Law in Everyday Japan: Sex, Sumo, Suicide, and Statutes, suicide rates have been at an elevated rate in Japan for 12 decades.
 In 1998, the suicide rate became more alarming as it increased, and it did not notably decrease until 2011.
 The Yomiuri Shimbun reported in June 2008 that more than 30,000 people had killed themselves every year for the past decade, and the suicide count remained over 30,000 for the 14th year running in 2011.
 A study published in 2006 suspects that health problems were a factor in almost 50 percent of Japan's suicides in 2006.
 However, the Yomiuri's 2007 figures show 274 school children were among those who took their own lives, in which bullying was often a contributing factor.

 There are many factors to consider, but suicide rates overall appear to increase with age, as seen in the figure in this section.
 As of 2003, suicides of people in their twenties made up about ten percent, those in their thirties made up about twelve percent, those in their forties made up about sixteen percent, those in their fifties made up about twenty-five percent, and those in their sixties or older made up about thirty-three percent.

 Although suicide is a priority health issue, Japanese culture views the act as something different than morally wrong and unacceptable.
 In fact, according to Young's 2002 article, traditional Japanese culture accepts suicide as a positive moral act characterizing the person's sense of moral duty to others which is driven by social context.
 Given that Japan is a collectivistic culture, moral duty to other members of society is important.
 Each individual is viewed as a part of the bigger group; everyone is considered a member of the group rather than as separated individuals.
 When a member feels that sacrificing their self would be best for the group as a whole, they are compelled to consider suicide as a viable option - they may believe that self-sacrifice is moral duty to the group.
 This is likely a part of the problem in trying to reduce the suicide rate.
 There is difficulty for psychiatrists and other mental health professionals in Japan to reduce the suicide rate when the act of suicide is, given the right circumstances, a completely rational and moral decision.